ZenWave360/zenwave-sdk/CONTRIBUTING.md

 ## Core as a Cathedral

-Creating and maintaining the core of ZenWave Code Generator requires time and commitment.
+Creating and maintaining the core of ZenWave SDK requires time and commitment.
 If you are inclined to become a core developer consider the following steps as a natural progression:

 - Become a zenwave user your self.
 Use the tool to generate code for your projects and learn how it works.
 - Report any issues you find.
 If you are not sure if it is a bug or a feature request, open an issue, and we will discuss it.